Dosage Form: injection

 Methocarbamol Injection Description

 Methocarbamol Injection, USP, a carbamate derivative of guaifenesin, is a central nervous system (CNS) depressant with sedative and musculoskeletal relaxant properties.
-It is a sterile, pyrogen-free, clear colorless solution, free from visible particles intended for intramuscular or intravenous administration.
+It is a sterile, pyrogen - free solution intended for intramuscular or intravenous administration.

-Each mL contains: Methocarbamol, USP 100 mg, Polyethylene Glycol 300, NF 0.5 mL, Water for Injection, USP q.s.
+Each mL contains: methocarbamol, USP 100 mg, polyethylene glycol 300, NF 0.5 mL, Water for Injection, USP q.s.
 The pH is adjusted, when necessary, with hydrochloric acid and/or sodium hydroxide.
-The chemical name of methocarbamol is 3-(2-methoxyphenoxy)-1,2-propanediol 1-carbamate and has the molecular formula of C11H15NO5.
+The chemical name of methocarbamol is 3-(2-methoxyphenoxy)-1,2-propanediol 1-carbamate and has the empirical formula of C11H15NO5.
 Its molecular weight is 241.24.
 The structural formula is shown below:

-Methocarbamol, USP is a white bulky powder, sparingly soluble in water and chloroform, soluble in alcohol (only with heating) and propylene glycol, and insoluble in benzene and n-hexane.
+Methocarbamol is a white powder, sparingly soluble in water and chloroform, soluble in alcohol (only with heating) and propylene glycol, and insoluble in benzene and n-hexane.

 Methocarbamol Injection, USP has a pH between 3.5 and 6.0.

-AFTER MIXING WITH I.V.
-INFUSION FLUIDS, DO NOT REFRIGERATE.
+AFTER MIXING WITH INTRAVENOUS INFUSION FLUIDS, DO NOT REFRIGERATE.